 Therefore we know no one after the flesh from now on.
 Even though we have known Christ after the flesh, yet now we know him so no more.
 Therefore if anyone is in Christ, he is a new creation.
 The old things have passed away.
 Behold, all things have become new.
 But all things are of God, who reconciled us to himself through Jesus Christ, and gave to us the ministry of reconciliation; namely, that God was in Christ reconciling the world to himself, not reckoning to them their trespasses, and having committed to us the word of reconciliation.

 We are therefore ambassadors on behalf of Christ, as though God were entreating by us: we beg you on behalf of Christ, be reconciled to God.
-For him who knew no sin he made to be sin on our behalf; so that in him we might become the righteousness of God.
+God made the one who knew no sin*“the one who knew no sin” is a reference to Jesus Christ to be sin on our behalf; so that in himin Christ we might become the righteousness of God.

 [Top of Page]

 Working together, we entreat also that you not receive the grace of God in vain, for he says,

 “At an acceptable time I listened to you,